nRF Machine Learning

 In most of the provided debug configurations, the application provides logs through the RTT.
 See Connecting using RTT for detailed instructions about accessing the logs.

 debug configuration provides logs through the USB CDC ACM serial.

-See Working with Thingy:53 for detailed information about working with the Thingy:53.
+See Developing with Thingy:53 for detailed information about working with the Thingy:53.

 You can also use